Duck Dodgers in the 24½th Century: Plot

-The film is set in the 24th century.
-The story begins with Duck Dodgers (Daffy) being tasked with locating the uncharted "Planet X", the only known remaining source for the dwindling element Illudium Phosdex, "the shaving cream atom".
-After a few small mishaps, Dodgers and his assistant, the "Eager Young Space Cadet" (Porky) set off by rocket.
+In the latter half of 24th century (around 2350), Duck Dodgers (Daffy Duck) is tasked with locating the uncharted "Planet X", the only known remaining source for the dwindling element Illudium Phosdex, "the shaving cream atom".
+After a few small mishaps, Dodgers and his assistant, the "Eager Young Space Cadet" (Porky Pig) set off by rocket.
 Once in flight, Dodgers plots what becomes an enormously complicated and inefficient course to Planet X, whereas the Cadet suggests a much simpler route, following a path of nearby planets bearing the letters of the alphabet (in order from A onward).
 After scoffing at the idea, Dodgers suddenly comes up with the same idea and takes credit for it.
-The ship then flies past the lettered planets and eventually arrives on Planet X.
+The ship then flies past the lettered planets and arrives on Planet X.

 Dodgers immediately claims the planet in the name of the Earth, but is quickly greeted by Marvin the Martian, as he claims it in the name of Mars.
-This has the two engage in a battle of wits (or lack thereof), with Dodgers getting shot multiple times in the face and disintegrated (and reintegrated) once.
+In the ensuing battle, Dodgers is shot multiple times in the face and disintegrated and reintegrated once.
 The battle continues through most of the film, until Dodgers finally declares enough is enough, and deploys his "secret weapon" that surrounds Marvin's ship with explosives.
 Marvin deploys the same type of weapon against Dodgers' ship.
 When the two simultaneously detonate their weapons, the entire planet is destroyed, save for a small chunk.
 Dodgers pushes Marvin off this chunk, and once again claims it in his own name, as the Cadet and Marvin are seen hanging from a root underneath the chunk.
-The film closes with the Cadet saying "Eh-b-b-b-big deal."
+The Cadet sarcastically dismisses Dodgers' claim as a "Big deal."